knewplay/book-programming-essential/0. Computer Fundamentals/computer_fundamentals_1.md

 > Exercise: What do you think should be considered a computer?
 What should not be considered a computer?

 And today, there are countless appliances, gadgets, toys, instruments, automotive electronics, and much more, that have built-in "mini-computers" called microcontrollers.
 Even though they come equipped with a processing unit, memory, I/O peripherals, and are programmable to a certain extent, these **embedded devices** are designed to perform specific tasks, as they typically come with a pre-programmed set of instructions specific to the device.
 They do not have the versatility of a general-purpose computer, but they excel at executing specific tasks efficiently.
+They are typically programmable to a certain extent, but only within the constraints and limitations set by their design and intended purpose.

 > Exercise: Name a computer around you that usually people don't see as a computer.
 <details><summary>Hint</summary>